Sajid05/Hospital-Management-System/README.md

-Hospital Management System (HMS) is a system mainly focussed on automating the process of storing employee profiles and keeping track of the patient records and diagnostic information to make those information readily available to doctors to ensure faster service and smooth organization of data.
+Hospital Management System (HMS) is a system mainly focussed on automating the process of storing employee profiles and keeping track of the patient records and diagnostic information to make those information readily available to doctors for ensuring faster service and smooth organization of data.

 ## Features :